codeme-hue/Medical-Diagnosis-Assistant/README.md

 - or if you using PyCharm, open python interpreter in setting => add(+) and install the rasa packages

 # 3. For Testing using ngrok local server
-- open your Editor for run RASA NLU.
+- *open your Editor for run RASA NLU.
 - running your rasa custom actions.
-- $rasa run actions
+- a. $rasa run actions
 - enable your rasa api model.
-- $rasa run -m models --enable-api --cors “*” --debug
+- b. $rasa run -m models --enable-api --cors “*” --debug

-- finally test your assistant in your Flutter Mobile.
+- *finally test your assistant in your Flutter Mobile.
 - open ngrok. path/to/ngrok/folder in your terminal
 - run ngrok.
-- $./ngrok http 1234 <= (change 1234 with your port number)
+- $./ngrok http 1234 <= (change 1234 with the port number used when you activate the api model before.
+(Command at step b).
+Look in the your terminal editor)
-- Open the Flutter project
+- *Open the Flutter project
 - copy the ngrok url in your terminal.
 And put in Flutter Project => lib/pages/ChatPage.dart. for example (http://4d5b6c6f28be.ngrok.io/webhooks/rest/webhook)
   (/webhooks/rest/webhook) is parameter from rasa for testing rest api your rasa model.
 - Dont forget activate connections and recording permissions in your phone